 Each Main Lesson guide comes with a free chapter of songs, poems, verses and exercises for the start of the day.
 This free chapter includes mentoring comments and music scores, and it attributes the material’s sources, as far as they are known.

-To find out if this comprehensive guide is the right resource for you, you can download the entire first chapter for free:
+To find out if this comprehensive guide is the right resource for your needs, you can download the entire first chapter here:

 Each one of A WALDORF DIARY‘s Main Lesson chapters …